kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

   any other required functionality for data population is working.
 - We will need to see several implementations of working data populators that solve real world problems implemented in the community.
-- Validation webhook and associated VolumePopulator CRD should be promoted to beta and usable.
+- Data-source-validator and associated VolumePopulator CRD should be released with versions available.

 #### Beta -> GA Graduation